code-cloud9/NET/README.md

 ## Guidelines for Result Replication

-### Results in Section 7
+### Results in Simulation

-1) **Figure 1 and Table 4:** Please go to folder `./simulation_main/empirical_typeIerror/` and run `typeIerror_and_qqplot.R` in R to obtain the results.
+1) **Figure 1 and Table 3:** Please go to folder `./simulation_main/empirical_typeIerror/` and run `typeIerror_and_qqplot.R` in R to obtain the results.
 The implementation code for experiments is located in `./configurations/`.
 To save time, one can use the intermediate results saved in the folder `./outputs/` to calculate the empirical sizes.

-2) **Table 5:** Please go to folder `./simulation_main/empirical_power/` and run `power.R` in R to obtain the results.
+2) **Table 4:** Please go to folder `./simulation_main/empirical_power/` and run `power.R` in R to obtain the results.
 The implementation code for experiments is located in `./configurations/`.
 To save time, one can use the intermediate results saved in the folder `./outputs/` to calculate the empirical powers.

-### Results in Section 8
+### Results in Application

 1) **Table 6:** Please go to folder `./application_faculty_hiring_networks/` and run `*.R` to obtain the results, where `*` is `Business`, `CS`, and `History`.
 The data matrices are in folder `./ready_to_use_data_matrices/`, and the original data files are given in paper <a href="https://www.science.org/doi/10.1126/sciadv.1400005">Systematic inequality and hierarchy in faculty hiring networks</a>.